leolanese/Angular-Fetch-Search-Filtering/README.md

-# Angular Search and filtering
+# Angular Fetch Search and filtering

-## Using stand-alone Components, Observables and Subject
+## angular fetch On Data From API.
+Using stand-alone Components, Observables and Subject

 - The first solution uses a Pipe, template with ngModel, ngModelOnChange, 2-way-binding [()]
 - The second uses template reference variable (#), event-binding ()